SKIP AHEAD. . .

 Luckily, there are lots of different options on the market now for your period needs!

 Menstrual disc: Similar to a menstrual cup but cannot be used more than once.
-Menstrual discs, such as those from FLEX are more flexible than a menstrual cup (and lighter!).
+Menstrual discs are more flexible than a menstrual cup (and lighter!).
 They can be worn for up to 12 hours and during sex!

 Pads: Made of an absorbent material that is placed on top of your underwear and offers period protection (2).
 They vary in thickness, length, and overall size, similar to tampons.
 We have reusable ones here!
 Just wash em before use (way less gross than it sounds, promise!)